 - Overnight parking rules on campus are in effect between the hours of 2:00 a.m. and 6:00 a.m. unless otherwise posted.
 Any guest, faculty/staff or commuter car parked on campus between these hours MUST be parked in either the Route 32 Lot or the Walkill Lot.

 - Disability parking spaces are labeled as such and are designated by blue paint and blue lines.
 Under no circumstances is parking allowed in any blue-lined disability space or its accompanying blue-lined van accessible space without a properly displayed, valid disability permit.
 The minimum fine for this offense is $75.00.
 A valid SUNY New Paltz parking permit must be displayed on the rear view mirror at all times.
 The disability permit expiration date and both permit numbers must be clearly visible.

 - Parking citations must be paid within 10 business days.
-Tickets may be paid online using our Online Services portal, or in person at the Parking Office located in Wooster Hall, Office of Student Accounts, Rm 114 or by mail with a check.
+Tickets may be paid online using our Online Services portal, in person at the Parking Office located in Wooster Hall, Office of Student Accounts, Rm 114 or by mail with a check.
 Failure to do so will result in a $5 late fee per violation.
 Payment may be cash, check or Mastercard/Visa/American Express/Discover.
-Payment by mail and charges by phone are accepted.

 - The permit owner is responsible for all citations.
 The use of payroll deduction for Faculty/Staff will be used as a means of collecting past due fines.
 A collection agency will be used if deemed appropriate.

 - Parking with flashers on is considered being parked illegally, even if it is for a few minutes.

 - No motor vehicle may be parked in/on any of the following:

 - Campus roadways, driving lanes

 - Overnight between 2:00 a.m. and 6:00 a.m., anywhere on campus except Route 32 or Walkill overnight parking unless specifically permitted.

 - Within 15 feet of any fire hydrant